ultragorira/ultragorira.github.io/_posts/2023-10-XX-IoU_No_Max_Suppression_HSV_vs_RGB.md

 ![Mask](/images/IOU/Mask.png)

 How can we detect the three different regions without doing anything complex?
-Which of the two color scales would make more sense now?
+Which of the color scales would make more sense now?

 Let's try with Grayscale: